-In this tutorial we will show you how to install TeamViewer on Debian 8 Jessie server.
-For those of you who didn’t know, TeamViewer is a proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing and file transfer between computers.
-Versions are available for the Microsoft Windows, OS X, Desktop Linux, iOS, Android, Linux, Windows RT and Windows Phone operating systems.
+In this tutorial, we will show you how to install TeamViewer on Debian 8 Jessie server.
+For those of you who didn’t know, TeamViewer is a proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing, and file transfer between computers.
+Versions are available for Microsoft Windows, OS X, Desktop Linux, iOS, Android, Linux, Windows RT, and Windows Phone operating systems.
 It is also possible to access a machine running TeamViewer with a web browser.
 While the main focus of the application is remote control of computers, collaboration and presentation features are included.

 - Remote QuickSteps.
 Save yourself hundreds of clicks with one-click shortcuts for your most-used remote support actions.
 (Premium and above)

 - Remote control tabs for Mac OS.
 Conveniently run multiple remote sessions on macOS in tabs with Sierra’s latest tab-view technology.

 - Service case notifications.
 Take swift action on pop-up and email notifications.
 Delegate tasks faster, for more effective IT support.
 (Business and above)

 - Remote Sticky Note.
 Leave a message behind for a more personal customer relationship.

 - Provides screen sharing with frame rates up to 60 fps (frames per second).
 No stuttering, no lag.

 - Intelligent connection setup.
 Connect with the best possible quality via automatic intelligent system adjustments, based on your network conditions and system hardware.

 Install TeamViewer on Debian 8 Jessie